yuetsin/SE-100/README.md

  * /documents/document.md

-The main homework markdown file.
+The main homework 1 markdown file.

+ * /document_2

+Contains the stuff related to homework 2: "The Native and the Web".

  * /project/*